jack0682/CSAv1/README.md

 # 📚 Cognitive Synergy Architecture (CSA)

+---
+## ✨ Project Summary

+CSA (Cognitive Synergy Architecture) is an advanced ROS 2–native framework for human-centric robots.
+It integrates perception (SEGO), planning (IMAGO), and reasoning (LOGOS) for robots that **understand**
+their environment, **adapt** plans, and **explain** decisions in real time.

+This repository contains the codebase, architecture, and demo pipelines for CSA research and development.
+---

 > **Modular cognition for robots that *perceive*, *reason*, and *co-think* with humans.**

 CSA is a multistage robotics framework that unifies **semantic perception**, **adaptive planning**, and